meettyj/SCOTUS-Embedding/README.md

 This Project focuses on processing legal court decisions and is part of on-going research at New York University.
 This code is in development and is not ready for public release.
 Initially, we are using github as a version-control and development tool.

+## Description
+There are 4 task in general we need to do:
+  1. without citation
+  2. citation with two class (legislation and case)
+  3. citation with entry_type
+  4. citation with specific case (global_level_id in .NYU_IE4 file)

+## TODO

+- Analyze the scotus online dataset.
+Try to download the label, and map them to local text.
+- Replace the citation in the document with new word/tag.
+- Task 2/3: Train a word embedding using new dictionary with legislation and case as new word (fastText)
+- Use embedding to train a classification model

 ## Work
 1. Incorporate paragraph citation information.